spotinst/help/src/docs/kb/demo.md

 ## Another heading 2

 Cat cat moo moo lick ears lick paws why use post when this sofa is here so chase imaginary bugs, so chase red laser dot or sleeping in the box, poop on the floor, break a planter, sprint, eat own hair.
-Ignore the squirrels, you'll never catch them anyway x, find empty spot in cupboard and sleep all day for you have cat to be kitten me right meow so flex claws on the human's belly and purr like a lawnmower eat fish on floor.
+Ignore the squirrels, you'll never catch them anyway x, find empty spot in cupboard and sleep all day for you have cat to be kitten me right meow so flex claws on the human's belly.

+Purr like a lawnmower eat fish on floor:
+1. meh slap kitten brother with paw lick the plastic bag.
+Cat snacks pretend not to be evil.
+2. Lick plastic bags have a lot of grump in yourself because you can't forget to be grumpy and not be like king grumpy cat fish i must find my red catnip fishy fish.
+3. Carefully drink from water glass and then spill it everywhere and proceed to lick the puddle scratch the box yet waffles jump on human and sleep on her all night long be long in the bed.

 Scratch at fleas, meow until belly rubs, hide behind curtain when vacuum cleaner is on scratch strangers and poo on owners food lounge in doorway but run at 3am, feels good i is not fat, i is fluffy.